Curator’s statement

 Travel Advisor

-This guide is part of our ongoing series on travel to Brazil.
+This itinerary is part of our ongoing series on travel to Brazil.
+Looking for more travel inspiration?
+Check out my guide, 48 Hours in Manaus, Brazil: Your Gateway to the Amazon.